Abstract Submission Statistics

 Directors of Skills Transfer labs presented at the previous year's annual meeting will be notified of the status of their lab in January.

 Special Projects Committee

 The Special Projects Committee is responsible for developing annual meeting programs to complement those that are submitted by members or societies.
-Examples are spotlight sessions, the Hot Topics Symposium, and the Best of Anterior Segment and Best of Retina Society Meetings symposia.
+Examples are the Hot Topics symposium, the Grand Rounds symposium, and the Great Debates.

-The American Academy of Ophthalmic Executives (AAOE) Annual Meeting Program Committee is responsible for selecting practice management instruction courses, the AAOE Practice Management Master Classes and practice management Breakfast With the Experts Roundtables.
+The American Academy of Ophthalmic Executives (AAOE) Annual Meeting Program Committee is responsible for selecting the practice management instruction courses, coding sessions and Master Classes.